 Sentinel lymph node (SN) biopsy is of critical importance in the surgical management of nearly all cancers, particularly breast cancer and melanoma.
-The use of fluorescence-guided SN biopsy is rising, but this field has benefited strongly from nuclear medicine; radiotracer-dye combinations for SN biopsy have existed since the 1990s with lymphoscintigraphy together with patent blue dye.
-Since then, refinements in technology and dyes (e.g., introduction of ICG) have increased SN biopsy efficiency, with greater numbers of SNs identified without increasing overall operation time (29).
+The use of fluorescence-guided SN biopsy is rising, but this field has benefited strongly from nuclear medicine; radiotracer-dye combinations for SN biopsy have existed since the 1990s with the use of lymphoscintigraphy together with patent blue dye.
+Since then, refinements in technology and dyes (e.g. introduction of ICG) have increased SN biopsy efficiency, with greater numbers of SNs identified without increasing overall operation time (29).

 The use of radiotracers mitigates the current inability of fluorescent markers to image deeply in the tissue, while the fluorescent molecule adds the benefit of direct visualization.
-Several recent trials have used ICG- $^{99m}$ Tc-nanocolloid for SN biopsy, with strong results.
-In a trial of 495 patients, KleinJan et al. used ICG- $^{99m}$ Tc-nanocolloid to identify 1,643 SN specimens.
-Radiation identified more than 98% of SNs, and fluorescence identified more than 95% of SNs.
+Several recent trials have used ICG-99mTc-nanocolloid for SN biopsy with strong results.
+In a trial of 495 patients, KleinJan et al. used ICG-99mTc-nanocolloid to identify 1643 sentinel lymph node specimens.
+Radiation identified >98% of SNs, and fluorescence identified >95% of SNs.
 For nodes deeper than 0.5-1 cm, the radioactive signature allowed for accurate localization and removal (7).
-Another study of 404 patients with penile cancer found that ICG- $^{99m}$ Tc-nanocolloid identified 98% SNs with the $\gamma$ -probe and 96% with fluorescent imaging, with 100% of histologically tumor-positive SNs visualized intraoperatively by fluorescence (30).
+Another study of 404 patients with penile cancer found that ICG-99mTc-nanocolloid identified 98% SNs with the gamma probe and 96% with fluorescent imaging, with 100% of histologically tumor positive SNs visualized intraoperatively by fluorescence (30).

 Fluorescent tracers have also been tested in combination with photoacoustic imaging guidance, which can image deep tumors with high resolution (31).
 Many novel molecules have been tested for dual photoacoustic-fluorescent imaging, including various nanoparticles doped with fluorescent molecules.
-Recently, a trimodal imaging system has been developed that uses fluorescence, photoacoustic, and ultrasound guidance to identify SNs and reduce false-negative rates (32).
+Recently, a tri-modal imaging system has been developed that utilizes fluorescence, photoacoustic, and ultrasound guidance to identify SNs and reduce false-negative rates (32).
 Some of these multimodal systems have entered clinical trials.
 For example, Nishio et al. showed that panitumumab-IRDye800CW could be used for dual photoacoustic and fluorescence imaging (NCT02415881).
-They found that metastatic nodes had a photoacoustic signal 5 times and fluorescence signal double that of benign nodes (33).
+They found that metastatic nodes had a photoacoustic signal 5x and fluorescence signal double that of benign nodes (33).